zaher-m/ITI-Python-Course-Labs/README.md

-# ITI Python Labs – Repository Overview
+# ITI Python Course Labs

-This repository contains hands-on Python labs and lecture materials spanning fundamental programming, automation, and object‑oriented programming.
-Each lab is self‑contained with its own `README.md`, while this root README provides a high‑level map and quick start.
+This repository contains hands-on Python labs from ITI's Python Course, spanning fundamental programming, automation, and object‑oriented programming.
+Each lab is self‑contained with its own `README.md`, while this root README provides a high‑level overview and quick start.

 ---